Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ```

 ## Next steps
-Several Key Vault Keys client library samples are available to you in this GitHub repository.
+Several Key Vault key client library samples are available to you in this GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Key Vault:
 * [HelloWorld.cs][hello_world_sync] and [HelloWorldAsync.cs][hello_world_async] - for working with Azure Key Vault, including:
   * Create a key
   * Get an existing key